pier-bezuhoff/Dodeclusters/README.md

 To package for web browser:
 `./gradlew wasmJsBrowserDistribution`
 output goes into: `./composeApp/build/dist/wasmJs/productionExecutable/`
-can be deployed thru Github Pages
+and can be deployed thru Github Pages

 To package for Windows/MacOs/Linux run thru Github Actions using corresponding OSs:
 `./gradlew packageReleaseMsi`